Anomaly + Forecast: Find anomalies in your data

 Note

-Amplitude will automatically detect seasonality in each mode.
-The duration will depend on the amount of data used to train the model.
-Agile mode typically uses daily and weekly seasonalities, while Robust mode looks for monthly and yearly seasonalities.
-In cases where sufficient data is not available, seasonalities may not be detected or applied.
+Amplitude automatically detects seasonality in each mode.
+The duration depends on the amount of data used to train the model.
+Agile mode typically uses daily and weekly durations, while Robust mode looks for monthly and yearly durations.
+In cases where enough data isn't available, Amplitude may not detect or apply seasonality.

 1. Add a forecast, if you prefer.
 Forecast projects your metrics into the future, whereas anomalies are only detected within your historical data.
 To add a forecast, enter the number of months you'd like your forecast to extend in the Forecast Period field.